25 Best Things To Do in Northern Michigan (2026 Guide)

 3. Tour the Wineries of Traverse City

 ✦ Local Tip: Leelanau Peninsula is larger, more spread out, and has more small-production boutique wineries.
-Budget a full day to do it properly.
+Budget a full day to do it properly and designate a driver, or better yet, book a tour.

-👉 Book the award-winning Old Mission Peninsula Wine Tour →
+👉 Skip the logistics entirely and book the award-winning Old Mission Peninsula Wine Tour →

 5. Watch the Sun Set Over Lake Michigan from the Water

-👉 The Wind Dancer sunset sail in Traverse City — check availability here →
+👉 The Wind Dancer sunset sail in Traverse City is one of the most popular experiences in the area check availability here →

 6. Wander Charlevoix and Find the Mushroom Houses